Runaway Coalescence of Pre-Common-Envelope Stellar Binaries: Summary and Conclusions

 Some of the key findings of this analysis are as follows: \begin{enumerate}

-\item Orbital evolution is driven by mass exchange and the torques this mass exchange imparts on the binary.
+\item Orbital evolution is driven by mass loss from the donor and the torques this material imparts on the binary.
 We measure two key uncertain parameters -- the donor star mass loss rate and the specific angular momentum imparted to material lost from the donor -- using our hydrodynamic simulations.
 These measurements complete the ability to solve coupled, semi-analytic expressions for donor mass loss and orbit evolution, as described in Section \ref{sec:analytic}.

 \item We find that the functional form of donor star mass loss rates as a function of time and separation are robustly well-matched by the model of \citet{1972AcA....22...73P}, equation \eqref{mdot_analytic} (Section \ref{sec:donormdot} and Figure \ref{fig:mdot_variations}).
 We compute the best-fit value of the normalizing constant $\alpha$ for the donor mass loss rate.
 We find that typical values are similar to one, with variation by a factor of a few.
 Figure \ref{fig:mdot_alpha_variations} shows how $\alpha$ varies with changing binary model parameters, and we present an approximating formula in equation \eqref{fit_alpha}.